LailaAlMadhagi/XAS_analysis/README.md

 SW1:  Wrapper Script to run E2, SES1 and C1 for a solid

-The data file edge_data.txt which is a text file containing edge data information (derived from "Journal of Physics: Conference Series 712 (2016) 012070" which is taken from the X-ray Data Booklet) is also stored in this directory as it is used by more than one script.
+The data file edge_data.txt which is a text file containing the natural line width table (obtained from Krause, M.O. and J.H.
+Oliver, Natural widths of atomic K and L levels, Kα X‐ray lines and several KLL Auger lines.
+Journal of Physical and Chemical Reference Data, 1979.
+8(2): p.
+329-338) is also stored in this directory as it is used by more than one script.

 NOTES TO DEVELOPERS
 There are 2 technical choices made during development that need explaining because of the limitations of varies systems at the time the software was developed.